-The Olympia Fire Department is an all-career department with 90 uniformed members 97 members’ total.
+The Olympia Fire Department is an all-career department with 100 members total.
 The department deploys four engines, one ladder truck, two medic units and a battalion unit.

 The engines and truck are staffed with two firefighters and an officer, while the medic units are staffed with two firefighter / paramedics.
 At minimum staffing, there is a full complement of 20 members on duty.